sonata-nfv/son-mano-framework/README.md

 2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, the PM provides a CLI to control and monitor active plugins
 3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, gets service and function descriptors, instructs the infrastructure adapter to start service components in the infrastructure, stores records on services and functions once instantiated, informs Monitoring Manager
 4. [`plugins/son-mano-test-plugin`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-test-plugin): the most simple implementation of a MANO plugin, used for integration tests and as an example for plugin developers
+5. [`plugins/son-mano-placement-executive`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement-executive): The plugin that manages the communication between placement SSMs and the core of the MANO framework
+6. [`plugins/son-mano-scaling-executive`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement-executive): The plugin that manages the communication between scaling SSMs/FSMs and the core of the MANO framework
+7. [`son-mano-specificmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-specificmanager): The plugin that manages the lifecycle of the SSMs and FSMs.

 Each of these components is entirely implemented in Python.

-Other MANO plugins (e.g. a placement and scaling plugin) will appear during the course of the project.)

 ### Building

 Each micro service of the framework is executed in its own Docker container.
 So 'building' the framework becomes building all the containers.
 The build steps for this are described in a `Dockerfile` that is placed in the folder of each micro service.
+Building the containers goes is done as follows:

-1. `docker build -t registry.sonata-nfv.eu:5000/pluginmanager -f son-mano-pluginmanager/Dockerfile .`
+1. `docker build -t sonatanfv/pluginmanager -f son-mano-pluginmanager/Dockerfile .`
-2. `docker build -t registry.sonata-nfv.eu:5000/testplugin -f plugins/son-mano-test-plugin/Dockerfile .`
+2. `docker build -t sonatanfv/testplugin -f plugins/son-mano-test-plugin/Dockerfile .`
-3. `docker build -t registry.sonata-nfv.eu:5000/servicelifecyclemanagement -f plugins/son-mano-service-lifecycle-management/Dockerfile .`
+3. `docker build -t sonatanfv/servicelifecyclemanagement -f plugins/son-mano-service-lifecycle-management/Dockerfile .`
-4. `docker build -t registry.sonata-nfv.eu:5000/specificmanagerregistry -f son-mano-specificmanager/son-mano-specific-manager-registry/Dockerfile .`
+4. `docker build -t sonatanfv/specificmanagerregistry -f son-mano-specificmanager/son-mano-specific-manager-registry/Dockerfile .`
+5. `docker build -t sonatanfv/placementexecutive -f plugins/son-mano-placement-executive/Dockerfile .`
+6. `docker build -t sonatanfv/scalingexecutive -f plugins/son-mano-scaling-executive/Dockerfile .`

 ### Dependencies